Action woman

 Grace Van Dien as Ella in The Fix

-“I'm really glad that was clear,” she says, thanking me.
-“I'm really proud of that little detail.
-More time is always beneficial to any creative project, just to reflect and think about it.
-But at the same time, The Fix was thrown in so many different directions over the years and had so many different voices weighing in, there were so many different versions of that film over the years.
-But I think, if I'm completely honest, I'm probably just a very detail oriented person, and regardless of the time I get, I end up being pretty focused on detail.
-That just might be who I am.”
+“I'm really glad you noticed that,” she says, thanking me.
+“I'm really proud of those little details.
+More time is always beneficial to any creative project, but at the same time, The Fix evolved so much over the years and had so many different voices weighing in, there were many different versions of the film, and I had to decide what mattered most to keep.
+But if I'm completely honest, I'm probably just a very detail-oriented person, and regardless of the time I get, I always end up being focused on details.
+It’s just who I am.”

 “That was 100% something I was interested in exploring,” she says.
-“What's weird about the parallels or similarity between Glasshouse and The Fix, with regards to air being a thing, I wrote The Fix years before Glasshouse.
+“What's weird about the parallel or similarity between Glasshouse and The Fix, with regards to air being a thing, is that I wrote The Fix years before Glasshouse.
 When Emma and I were brainstorming concepts to pitch, and were coming up with the Glasshouse idea, I was like, ‘Oh, I don't know – is this too close to The Fix?
 And then we were like, ‘Oh, it's probably fine.
 It's different enough.
-It’s very different world.
+It’s a very different world.”

-“Off the back of Glasshouse I was lucky enough to finally get the buy in for this project that I've been fighting so hard to make for literally ten years, to close the financing and attach the cast.
-That was signed off on.
-So I would say that is more of like a coincidence, not necessarily a fixation.
-But what isn't a coincidence and what you observed very accurately is that, and it’s something that was very much on my mind with The Fix.
+“Off the back of Glasshouse I was lucky enough to finally get the buy in for this project that I've been fighting so hard to make for ten years.
+So the fact that both worlds have an issue with their air is more a coincidence, than a choice or fixation.
+But what isn't a coincidence and what you observed very accurately is the theme of 'image' – what we perceive to be true based on external appearances - and it’s something that was very much on my mind with The Fix.”

-“Much as we'd like to believe we control that in many ways, I wonder if we don't.
-So that really emotionally affected me and has never left me, and it informed how I feel about a lot of issues surrounding representation and demographics and different forms of practice that I think are horrifically unfair and wrong.
-And I think a lot of those themes were in my mind when I conceptualised The Fix and the character of Ella.”
+“Much as we'd like to believe we control our image in many ways, I wonder if we don't.
+So that really emotionally affected me and has never left me, and it informed how I feel about a lot of issues surrounding representation and demographics and different forms of prejudice that I think are horrifically unfair and wrong.
+A lot of those ideas were in my mind when I conceptualised The Fix and the character of Ella.”

 Fleur du Cap nominee Nicole Fortuin as Angela in The Fix